gorbinphilip/PyRegistrar/README.md

 Models:

 Custom models can be added to 'pyregistrar.models' by implementing Model and adding it to the global var __all_models__.
+Model should specify attributes using the Field from fields.

 Extensions:

 Custom extensions can be implemented by placing new extension into 'pyregistrar.extensions'.
 It is mandatory to make sure that the extension added should obey the following constranins.
-       module: any qualified module name
+       	  module: any qualified module name.
-       class : Export(), no arguments
+       	  class : Export(), no arguments.
        	  method: export(data_list, file_name), where data_list will get
        	       	  iterable list of 2 tuples as key and attribute and file_name will receive absolute name for the file to be created.